nsidc/qgreenland/doc/CONTRIBUTING.md

 is a workflow management system developed by Spotify:
 [https://github.com/spotify/luigi](https://github.com/spotify/luigi).

-This project is currently in early development stages, so expect rapid change.
+This project is currently undergoing rapid development, so expect change in any release except releases labeled as "stable".
-Nothing is written in stone!
 Stable releases can be found at [https://qgreenland.org/explore](https://qgreenland.org/explore)!